Nauja/noteandtag/README.md

 ```

-To quick start using NoteAndTag, you can download this repository and run:
+To quick start using *NoteAndTag*, you can download this repository and run:

 ```bash
 python -m noteandtag etc